kaushal2001pal-code/OS_Projects/README.md

   * **Efficient Memory Management**: Implements a 64KB buffer per thread to balance RAM usage and I/O throughput.
   * **High-Resolution Timing**: Uses `CLOCK_MONOTONIC` to measure performance with nanosecond precision.

+##  Choosing the right buffer size directly impacts performance.

+Small buffer (e.g., 4 KB) → more system calls, higher CPU overhead.

+Large buffer (e.g., 1 MB) → fewer system calls, better throughput, especially on fast storage.

+For very large files (hundreds of MB or GB), a larger buffer is beneficial because it amortises the cost of each pread/pwrite over more data.
+However, extremely large buffers (tens of MB) offer diminishing returns and increase memory footprint.
+The default 1 MB strikes a good balance for most systems.

+You can adjust the buffer size by changing the BUFFER_SIZE macro at the top of the source file.

 ##  Implementation Details

 ###  The Thread Worker